ironbay/riptide/docs/web/src/markdown/overview.md

 ## Composable logic

-Riptide Interceptors let you define simple rules using Elixir's pattern matching that trigger when matching data is written or read.
+Riptide Interceptors let you define simple rules using Elixir's pattern matching that trigger conditionally when data is written or read.
 Take the following Mutation that creates a new Todo.

 ```json
 {